minio/docs/source/operations/concepts/availability-and-resiliency.rst

    While losing one node would technically result in the loss of 8 drives, each erasure set would only lose one drive each.
    This maintains quorum despite the node downtime.

-Each erasure set is independent of all others in it's same pool.
+Each erasure set is independent of all others in the same pool.
    If one erasure set becomes completely degraded, MinIO can still perform read/write operations on other erasure sets.

    .. figure:: /images/availability/availability-erasure-set-failure.svg